mohit448/Machine-Learning-RnD/README.md

 # Machine-Learning-RnD
-This repo contains all the experimental work of Machine Learning Concepts
+This repo contains all the experimental work of Machine Learning Concepts.
+Basically going from Theory to Practical 101.